Apartment Security Guard has some advantages over a courtesy officer.

 Apartment Security guard: Background Checks

-Another issue is one of background screening.
+Another issue is one of the background screening.
 Most uniformed contract apartment security guards should have been screened at some level.
 Off-duty police officers, presumably, should have already been screened before being hired by their municipality.
 At a minimum, job references and a basic criminal background should be checked on contract officers and non-police courtesy officers.
 You must inquire about this and require it of the guard company, in writing, as part of your contract to afford yourself greater liability protection.

-If courtesy officers live on site, they should be qualified like any other resident including having verifiable job references and no felony criminal convictions.
+If courtesy officers live on-site, they should be qualified as any other resident including having verifiable job references and no felony criminal convictions.
 Yes, ex-felons need jobs too, but not working a security job at a residential property…too much liability.
 Most good applicants will have solid identifiable references, most bad applicants will not.
 Don’t hire bad security applicants.
 The bottom line is: if you going to issue unit keys or master keys to a security guard or courtesy officer you better feel comfortable with them.

 How to accurately check job references and criminal backgrounds is a constant source of complaint from property managers.
 It’s not difficult, but access varies depending on where you live.
-The solution is to try and to make a good faith effort.
+The solution is to try and to make a good-faith effort.
 There are dozens of background screening services available and private investigators that perform this service at a reasonable rate.
 Look in the telephone directory or check with your local apartment association for referrals.

 Apartment Security Guard: Hiring a Contractor

 The question that I’m most often asked is, “How do I find a quality contract security guard service for a reasonable price that will perform the patrols responsibly?”
 To answer this question you must first accept certain facts as being true.